9 Customer-Focused Call Center KPIs You need to Start Tracking Today

 5. Utilization Rates

-Utilization rate refers to the percentage of time an agent is available for work and expected to provide service.
+This K rate refers to the percentage of time an agent is available for work and expected to provide service.
 Utilization helps you balance labor costs against call center demands.

 Utilization rate= an agent’s logged-in time/ their total shift time